elaifamouez/alx-interview/0x04-utf8_validation/README.md

   + A character in UTF-8 can be 1 to 4 bytes long.
   + The data set can contain multiple characters.
   + The data will be represented by a list of integers.
-  + Each integer represents 1 byte of data, therefore you only need to handle the 8 least significant bits of each integer.
+  + Each integer represents 1 byte of data, therefore you only need to handle the 8 least significant bits of each integer .